 6. COMPLIANCE AND OVERSIGHT

-7. OUR RIGHT TO AUDIT
+7. RECORD KEEPING AND OUR RIGHT TO AUDIT

-We, our auditors, our advisors, our funders and relevant regulatory authorities (each an Auditing Body) shall have the right at any time or times, upon giving not less than five Business Days’ advance notice to You (or, if shorter, the longest period of notice permitted under any relevant regulatory rule or applicable law), on not more than one occasion in each year (or at such frequencies as are required for compliance with any relevant regulatory rule or applicable law) to examine all files and records in Your possession or control relating to this Agreement or to interview You or Your staff involved in providing the services either by entering Your premises to access all such documentation and/or by us or our auditors requesting information and/or documentation from You, subject always to our ensuring that such Auditing Bodies (other than any regulatory authority) agrees to be bound by the terms of confidentiality set out in clause 12, and provided always that we and our Auditing Body shall not be entitled to have access to any records or systems containing information relating to any of Your other clients.
-You shall comply and co-operate with all reasonable requests from us for information and/or documentation.
+7.2 We, Our auditors, Our advisors, Our funders and any Regulatory Body(each an “Auditing Body”) shall have the right at any time, upon giving not less than five (5) Business Days’ advance notice to You (or, if shorter, the longest period of notice permitted under Applicable Law), at such frequencies as we deem to be appropriate for compliance with Applicable Law to examine all files and records in Your possession or control relating to this Agreement or to interview You or Your staff involved in connection with submitting Applications to Us and discharging Your obligations under these Terms and Conditions, either by entering Your premises to access all such documentation and/or by Us or Our auditors requesting information and/or documentation from You, subject always to Our ensuring that such Auditing Bodies (other than any Regulatory Body) agrees to be bound by terms of confidentiality at least equivalent to those found in this Agreement and provided always that We and Our Auditing Body shall not be entitled to have access to any records or systems containing information relating to any of Your other clients.
+You shall comply and co-operate with all reasonable requests from Us for information and/or documentation.
 This clause shall survive the expiry or termination of this Agreement.

 8. INTELLECTUAL PROPERTY AND IT

-- 8.2 You will ensure that Your computer systems:
+8.2 You will ensure that Your computer systems:

-- are regularly tested using commercially available anti-virus software for all known viruses, trojans, worms or other software routine or hardware components designed to permit either automatically or through externally applied controls, unauthorised access or use to disable, erase or otherwise harm software, hardware or data; and
+8.2.1 are regularly tested using commercially available anti-virus software for all known viruses, trojans, worms or other software routine or hardware components designed to permit either automatically or through externally applied controls, unauthorised access or use to disable, erase or otherwise harm software, hardware or data; and

-- 8.3 You shall:
+8.3 You shall:

-- have in place and adhere to an industry standard patching upgrade policy and ensure that all vendor supplied security updates (patches) are applied.
+8.3.5 have in place and adhere to an industry standard patching upgrade policy and ensure that all vendor supplied security updates (patches) are applied.

-- 8.4 This clause 6 shall survive the expiry or termination of this Agreement.
+8.5 This clause 8 shall survive the expiry or termination of this Agreement.